-Grades: Your overall numerical grade will be calculated as described above (i.e., the lab is worth 15%, homework is worth 15%, each of the three in-class exams is worth 15%, and the final exam is worth 25%).
+Grades: Your overall numerical grade will be calculated as described above (i.e., the lab is worth 15%, homework is worth 15%, and your four exams are worth 70%).
 Your final course letter grade will be determined according to the scale shown below.
 Please note that there is no extra credit available and there are no A's for effort.
+Also, please note that grades are assigned fairly and impartially, and are non-negotiable.